downshift-js/downshift/README.md

   call this `innerRef`.
 So you'd call: `getRootProps({refKey: 'innerRef'})` and your composite component would forward like:
   `<div ref={props.innerRef} />`

+If you're rendering a composite component, `Downshift` checks that `getRootProps` is called and that `refKey` is a prop of the returned composite component.
+This is done to catch common causes of errors but, in some cases, the check could fail even if the ref is correctly forwarded to the root DOM component.
+In these cases, you can provide the object `{suppressRefError : true}` as the second argument to `getRootProps` to completely bypass the check.
+** Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `Downshift` will unexpectedly fail. ** See issue #235 for the discussion that lead to this.

 #### `getInputProps`